yhsure/blog/content/thoughts/change of basis.md

 1. Forming $K$ takes $O(n^2d)$ time
 2. Inverting $K+\lambda I$ which is a $(n,n)$ takes $O(n^3)$

-All of our distance-based methods have kernel versions
+All of our distance-based methods have kernel versions.

 ## Learned Basis